 A small student-faculty ratio of 10:1 means students are more than a number to their professors, who provide input and guidance that enable students to “live their story” and pursue their dreams.

 Drawing on the strength of the New York metropolitan region

 Founded in 1955 by the Sisters of Saint Dominic in Amityville, New York, and home to approximately 4,900 undergraduate and graduate students, Molloy recently opened its new facility at 50 Broadway in Lower Manhattan.
 The space serves as the new home of the Molloy/CAP21 BFA in Musical Theatre and also hosts other academic programs and special events.
-Additionally, Molloy recently opened its newest residence hall, the College’s third, on its main campus on Long Island.
+Additionally, Molloy recently opened its third and newest residence hall on its main campus on Long Island.

-The College continues to expand its flexible learning options for many of its programs so that students can take night, weekend, hybrid, or online classes.
-Some of Molloy’s newer offerings include an online MBA as well as a new degree-completion program that will enable returning students to easily complete their undergraduate degrees.
+The University continues to expand its flexible learning options for many of its programs so students can take night, weekend, hybrid, or online classes.
+Some of Molloy’s newer offerings include an online MBA as well as a new degree-completion program that enables returning students to easily complete their undergraduate degrees.
 Additionally, Molloy recently received New York State Education Department approval to offer two new advanced certificate programs in the School of Education: School Building Leadership and Gifted Education.

 Visit molloy.edu to learn more.